Pop quiz: which fictional office team most resembles your own?

 What tools can help your team become more effective?

-Here’s a snapshot of what successful teamwork in the workplace looks like, with the help of third-party tools.
+Here’s a snapshot of what successful team collaboration in the workplace looks like, with the help of third-party tools.
 Although these tools aren’t the be-all, end-all of what you can use, these are some of the most popular tools for collaboration and communication for businesses.

 Project management tools